TheRavehorn/ARP-Spoof-Detector/README.md

 To use different interface, change the value inside interface.txt

-If you are being attacked, the warning-sound will play.
+If you are being attacked, the warning sound will play.